List of universities with BDSM clubs: United States

-In terms of the number of universities having BDSM clubs, USA is the world leader.
-Additionally, there are many American universities that do not have a dedicated BDSM club but regularly conduct workshops on safe BDSM for students, for example the University of South Florida St. Petersburg and Hofstra University.
+There are American universities that do not have a dedicated BDSM club, but regularly conduct workshops on safe BDSM for students, such as the University of South Florida St. Petersburg and Hofstra University.

 Some American universities, such as Texas Tech University, Indiana University and Michigan State University, have professors who conduct research and take curriculum classes on BDSM.

-A few U.S. university presses, such as those of Duke University, Indiana University and University of Chicago, have also published books on BDSM written by professors.
+A few US university presses, such as those of Duke University, Indiana University and University of Chicago, have also published books on BDSM written by professors.